Work with Federal agencies to resolve issues before they necessitate claims and litigation.

 Political tides will turn, and administrations will come and go, but one thing remains certain—organizations and governments must work together to achieve shared goals.

-From advising clients on specific legislation and regulation at all levels of government to giving industry and nonprofits a voice in the implementation of broad, sweeping actions by the federal government, we provide detailed legislative, policy, and regulatory insights on issues directly affecting our clients in the context of broader geopolitical and market forces.
+From advising clients on specific legislation and regulation at all levels of government to giving industry and nonprofits a voice in the implementation of broad, sweeping actions by the federal government, Clark Hill provides detailed legislative, policy, and regulatory insights on issues directly affecting our clients in the context of broader geopolitical and market forces.

 In today’s world of 24-second news cycles, the natural tendency is to act first, ask questions later.
 For many, getting it done is more important than getting it right.

-Although we agree that time is always of the essence, at Clark Hill, we also believe intelligent, strategic analysis invariably leads to better solutions.
+Although we agree that time is always of the essence, we also believe intelligent, strategic analysis invariably leads to better solutions.

-However, the ability to analyze should not be confused with a lack of agility or of speed.
-We draw on insights gained over our decades of experience in federal and state government, with in-depth industry, regulatory and legislative knowledge, to provide timesensitive, strategy-based guidance at every step—whether planning a multiyear, multipronged lobbying campaign or responding to a rapidly unfolding crisis or opportunity.
+However, the ability to analyze should not be confused with a lack of agility or speed.
+We draw on insights gained over our decades of experience in federal and state government, with in-depth industry, regulatory, and legislative knowledge, to provide time-sensitive, strategic guidance at every step—whether planning a multiyear, multipronged lobbying campaign or responding to a rapidly unfolding crisis or opportunity.

-Knowledge.
-To translate effectively, you must have more than a simple familiarity with an issue.
-At Clark Hill, our knowledge of subject matter is deep and wide.
+To translate effectively, you must have more than simple familiarity with an issue.
+Our knowledge of subject matter is deep and wide.

-Relationships.
-As respected, former industry and government insiders, we do more than open doors—we create them.
+As respected former industry and government insiders, we do more than open doors, we create them.

-Collaboration.
-When needed, we draw on Clark Hill’s vast resources and our network of external colleagues to design the best solutions.
+When needed, we draw on our vast resources and our network of external colleagues to design the best solutions.